rodonile/rsudp-leq/README.md

     conda activate rsudp
     rs-client

-The program assumes the configuration file is located in the *~/.config/rsudp/rsudp_settings.json*, which should be the case if rsudp was installed with the setup script.
+The program assumes the configuration file is located at *~/.config/rsudp/rsudp_settings.json*, which should be the case if rsudp was installed with the setup script.
 Alternatively you can run the program specifying the location of the configuration file:

     rs-client -d /path/to/config/file